walmartlabs/concord-website/docs/plugins/json-store.md

 The `data` parameter must be a Java object.
 Only types that can be represented in JSON are supported: Java lists, maps, strings, numbers, boolean values, etc.

+If the `orgName` parameter is omitted the current organization is used.
 The task uses the current process' organization name if the `orgName` parameter is omitted.

-Difference between `put/upsert` is that `upsert` creates storage if it doesn't exist.
+The `upsert` method creates the specified JSON store if it doesn't exist.

 Example: